1710 11th Ave., Seattle, WA 98122-2420 tel. 206/720-0313 (1-5 pm) lpf@ecunet.org

 • Examine the spirituality and practice of peacemaking, making use of

 From Violence to Wholeness, the best group discussion and activity program we have seen (Pace e Bene, available from Lutheran Peace Fellowship with 50-page LPF supplement, $18.
-LPF offers leadership work-shops on using this program with support from AAL and Wheatridge Ministries)
+LPF has offered over 70 leadership trainings using many elements of this program.

-• Advocate for local and national policies to build peace; use resources of LPF, Lutheran Office for Government Affairs, www.loga.org etc. Bring peace values into decisions at work…shopping…investing…
+• Advocate for local and national policies to build peace; use resources of LPF, Lutheran Advocacy www.elca.org/advocacy etc. Bring peace values into decisions at work…shopping…investing…

 Lutheran Peace Fellowship is an international community of peacemakers, grounded in Christ, who seek peace according to the Biblical vision of shalom, peace with justice; who pray and work to eliminate violence, oppression, and militarism; who are committed to nonviolence in our efforts to bring about justice and reconciliation.
 LPF works to support this vision through workshops, a newsletter, education and worship resources, and support for member's peace education and advocacy efforts.